The Ultimate In Birding Tours

 Bundala National Park, situated not far from Tissamaharama, is perhaps the most important wetland in Sri Lanka for both resident and migrant waterbirds.
 The area lies close to the Indian Ocean, cut off from the sea by a wide beach and fringing dunes.
 As well as several lagoons and saltpans, there are large dry, open areas around the lagoons and extensive areas of scrub.
 Around ‘Tissa’ itself are several ancient ‘tanks’ (reservoirs) that also hold numerous waterbirds.
 The most interesting birds here are Indian Cormorant, Small Pratincole, Indian Stone-curlew, Great Thick-knee, Yellow-wattled Lapwing, Brown-headed Gull, the impressive Brown Fish Owl, Indian Scops Owl, Indian and Jerdon’s Nightjars, the stunning, restricted-range White-naped Woodpecker and Clamorous Reed Warbler.

-More widespread species we may well find include Little Grebe, Yellow and Black Bitterns, Purple Heron, Black-crowned Night Heron, Asian Openbill, Eurasian Spoonbill, Black-headed Ibis, Lesser Whistling Duck, Shikra, White-breasted Waterhen, Watercock, Grey-headed Swamphen, Pheasant-tailed Jacana, Common Ringed, Little Ringed, Kentish, Lesser Sand (or Mongolian), Greater Sand, Grey (or Black-bellied) and Pacific Golden Plovers, Little Stint, Curlew and Common Sandpipers, Pin-tailed Snipe, Eurasian Whimbrel, Black-tailed Godwit, Common Redshank, Common Greenshank, Ruddy Turnstone, Gull-billed, Caspian, Greater Crested, Lesser Crested, Common, Little, Whiskered and White-winged Terns, Pied Kingfisher, Oriental Skylark, Paddyfield Pipit and House Crow.
+More widespread species we may well find include Little Grebe, Yellow and Black Bitterns, Purple Heron, Black-crowned Night Heron, Asian Openbill, Eurasian Spoonbill, Black-headed Ibis, Lesser Whistling Duck, Shikra, White-breasted Waterhen, Watercock, Grey-headed Swamphen, Pheasant-tailed Jacana, Common Ringed, Little Ringed, Kentish, Siberian Sand, Greater Sand, Grey (or Black-bellied) and Pacific Golden Plovers, Little Stint, Curlew and Common Sandpipers, Pin-tailed Snipe, Eurasian Whimbrel, Black-tailed Godwit, Common Redshank, Common Greenshank, Ruddy Turnstone, Gull-billed, Caspian, Greater Crested, Lesser Crested, Common, Little, Whiskered and White-winged Terns, Pied Kingfisher, Oriental Skylark, Paddyfield Pipit and House Crow.
 We could also see a more uncommon winter visitor to the area, such as Western Osprey, Red-necked Phalarope or Black-capped Kingfisher.
 The lagoons at Bundala also hold a population of Muggers (or Marsh Crocodiles).

 Sri Lanka: Day 9 After some final birding in the Tissa area we will leave for the highlands, where we will stop at Surrey Estate where a block of former tea land has been allowed to grow wild over several decades and now supports some interesting birds, including the endemic Sri Lanka Woodpigeon and the widespread Brown Wood Owl.